PhilPalmer/antiviral-drug-repurposing/README.md

 - HDAC inhibitors could ~be used as a broad spectrum antiviral.
 Already shown antiviral activity & currently four approved (anti-cancer) drugs

 ## Discussion
+- As it seemed like the treatment with Geldanamycin wasn't able to distinguish between the samples the gene expression profile may be for a co-variate instead (see sample distance matrix & pca biplot)
+- HDAC inhibitors also inhibit HSP90 proteins? https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5474223/
 Further research:
 - more backgroound reading about HSP90i's
 - more investigation of pathways/MoA